 Stock Status

 Year of Most Recent Assessment No formal assessment done of any of the stocks

 Assessment Runs Presented -

 Reference Points Target: None

 Soft Limit: None

 Hard Limit: None

-Overfishing threshold: -
+Overfishing threshold: None

-Status in relation to Target -
+Status in relation to Target Unknown

-Status in relation to Limits -
+Status in relation to Limits Unknown

-Status in relation to Overfishing
+Status in relation to Overfishing Unknown

-Historical Stock Status Trajector ry and Current Status
+Historical Stock Status Trajectory and Current Status

 Unknown

 Fishery and Stock Trends

 Recent Trend in Biomass or Unknown

 Proxy

-Recent Trend in Fishing In 1990-96 the landings for KWH 7 averaged 28.7 t.
-However

-Mortality or Proxy since that time landings have declined in this area to less than

-10 t per year.
-Landings in all other Fishstocks have been

-variable but total catch across all Fishstocks has been less than

-10 t per year since 2001-02.
+Recent Trend in Fishing Mortality or Proxy In 1990-96 the landings for KWH 7 averaged 28.7 t.
+However since that time landings have declined in this area to less than 10 t per year.
+Landings in all other Fishstocks have been variable but total catch across all Fishstocks has been less than 10 t per year since 2001-02.

 Other Abundance Indices -

-Trends in Other Relevant

-Indicators or Variables -
+Trends in Other Relevant Indicators or Variables -